Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 ![image of parties](https://i.lu.je/2025/firefox_cxOtJ1xrdJ.png)

-The (xref:DiscordRPC.Party) can be used to create parties and control their size.
-With helper functions such as (xref:DiscordRPC.DiscordRpcClient.UpdatePartySize(int)) you can dynamically update when players join and leave.
+The [Party](xref:DiscordRPC.Party) can be used to create parties and control their size.
+With helper functions such as [DiscordRpcClient.UpdatePartySize](xref:DiscordRPC.DiscordRpcClient.UpdatePartySize(System.Int32)) you can dynamically update when players join and leave.
 ```cs
 client.SetPresence(new()
 {